-- You can accumulate frequent points through everyday spending – possessing a frequent flyer credit card means you can earn points without flying but use these accumulated points for flying.
+- You can accumulate frequent flyer points through everyday spending.
+If you have a frequent flyer credit card or debit card, you can earn points without flying.

-- Frequent flyer point programmes require extensive research - there are so many different options for frequent flyers, and many airline websites require time to establish which is worthwhile and good value for money.
+- Frequent flyer point programs require extensive research.
+There are so many different options for frequent flyers, and many airline websites require time to establish which is worthwhile and good value for money.
 The deals are there but patience is required to benefit.

 Frequent flyer points are without doubt a bonus for travellers who accumulate large flight mileages annually and, if used wisely, they can offer worthwhile benefits.
 However, there are certain purchases that should be avoided and measures that should be taken if the buyer wishes to make maximum use of their points.
 These are explained below:

 - Flyer points used on economy flights aren’t good value for money.

 - Many airlines have their own frequent flyer stores, but these prices are often far greater than in-store.
 Shop at these stores only when bonus offers are available, and shop around first before you hit “submit”.